Salami vs. Chorizo — Health Impact and Nutrition Comparison

 Chorizo and salami can be used in a sandwich, pizzas, grilled, or fried.
 Chorizo can also be a partial replacement for ground beef or pork.
 Salami can be used in carbonara, salads, such as Chickpea Salad, etc.

 The taste of salami and chorizo is different.
 Salami is a cured sausage with a spicy, sweet, and savory taste.

 Chorizo's flavor is mild, with hints of smokiness and cumin, which comes with paprika and oregano.

 Salami has a longer shelf life; even if cut, it can last for 40 days in a clean environment without refrigeration.
 It is better to store chorizo in the refrigerator after purchase or preparation: this will keep it fresh and ready to eat until its expiration date.
 Fresh chorizo can be kept in the fridge for seven days if properly stored.

 You can find the nutritional infographics at the bottom of this page that visually show the differences between salamis and chorizo.
-The food varieties used in this article are salami made from beef and pork and chorizo made from pork and beef.
+The food varieties used in this article are salami, made from beef and pork, and chorizo, made from pork and beef.

-Chorizo contains more fats than salamis.
+Chorizo contains more fats than salami.
 It has 38.27g of fat per 100g, while salami contains 25.9g of fat per 100g.
 In particular, salamis have less saturated fats, but chorizo has more mono- and polyunsaturated fats.
 Chorizo falls in the range of the top 4% of foods as a source of fat.